openstack/diskimage-builder/README.md

 ramdisk and the built images.

 Images must specify a base distribution image element.
-Currently base distribution elements exist for fedora, rhel, and ubuntu.
+Currently base distribution elements exist for fedora, rhel, ubuntu, debian and opensuse.
 Other distributions may be added in future, the infrastructure deliberately makes few assumptions about the exact operating system in use.
 The base image has opensshd running (a new key generated on first boot) and accepts keys via the cloud metadata service, loading them into the distribution specific default user account.

 The goal of a built image is to have any global configuration ready to roll, but nothing that ties it to a specific cloud instance: images should be able to